November 19th, 2019 Last Updated on: September 16th, 2021

 Ever since that momentous occasion, the National Day of Mourning is marked by a gathering at that spot.
 The goals primarily include the spread of accurate knowledge so that people understand what really went on all those years ago.
 The United American Indians of New England organization want recognition for their people and what they went through and a stop to profiteering off of the false story that paints the Pilgrims in such a positive light.

-Today, people come from all around to attend the events on the Day of Mourning.
-A small metal plaque is permanently affixed to a stone on that spot to commemorate the original speech and what Thanksgiving truly means to the Native Americans.
+Today, people come from all around to attend the events on the National Day of Mourning.
+A small metal plaque is permanently affixed to a stone on that spot to commemorate the original speech and what Thanksgiving truly means to indigenous people.

 What Does Thanksgiving Mean to Native Americans?

 A well-known video posted online from Cut.com showcases a group of diverse Native Americans who reveal their thoughts and feelings when they hear the word Thanksgiving.
 Some echo sentiments that infiltrate all cultural groups that celebrate the holiday today, gratitude, family, food, and football.
-Others speak with a more serious attitude and reveal thoughts of dishonesty, sadness, slaughter, and terrorism.
+Others speak with a more serious attitude and reveal thoughts of dishonesty, sadness, slaughter, and terrorism, that come with the real history of the Thanksgiving story.

 These diverse attitudes demonstrate the unique understanding of what Thanksgiving is today from a Native American perspective.
 The assimilation into white culture many years ago has undoubtedly convinced many native children of the falsified story of happy Pilgrims and Indians coming together to share feast and fun.